-Measure Target Rating Actual Rating Difference Result Greater than or equal to Current Ratio 1.1 1.4 +0.3 Meets Standard Unrestricted Days Cash 60 Days Cash 74 days +14 days Meets Standard Enrollment Variance Equals or Exceeds 95% 97% +2% Meets Standard Default No evidence of default of loan covenant(s) o r delinquent with debt services exists Current Total Margin and 0.79% - Current Positive Total Margin 3-Year Margin is Positive 2.29% - 3 Year Positive Meets Standard Debt to Asset Ratio Less than 0.90 0.714 +0.186 Meets Standard Annual Cash Flow and \$1,181,305.48 Positive Cash Flow Multi-Year CF are Positive \$1,701,854.82 Positive Meets Standard have been completed for Spokane International Academy.
-The Accountability audit for Pride Prep for 2017-18 and 2018-19 is not yet complete.
-Although specific Financial Performance Framework indicators have not been realized by PRIDE throughout the 2019-20 monthly financial performance reviews, compliance with submitting fiscal reports has been maintained as required, with the exception of the Pride Prep's Accountability Audit report.
-Independent financial audits and accountability audits for 2019-20 are not yet available for either school.
+Measure Target Rating Actual Rating Difference Result Greater than or equal to Current Ratio 1.1 8.89 +7.79 Meets Standard Unrestricted Days Cash 60 Days Cash 107 days +47 days Meets Standard Does Not Meet Enrollment Variance Equals or Exceeds 95% 82% -13% Standard Default No evidence of default of loan covenant(s) o r delinquent with debt services exists Current Total Margin and 12.89% - Current Positive Total Margin 3-Year Margin is Positive NA - 3 Year NA Meets Standard Debt to Asset Ratio Less than 0.9 0.11 -0.79 Meets Standard Annual Cash Flow and \$-12,852.06 Negative Does Not Meet Cash Flow Multi-Year CF are Positive NA NA Standard indicators have not been realized by PRIDE throughout the 2020-21 monthly financial performance reviews, compliance at the end of the fiscal reports has been met the benchmarks as required.
+Independent financial audit for 2020-21 is not yet available for either Pride Prep or Lumen High School.
+Lumen has not yet completed their first accountability audit.